rweddell/CustomerServiceBot/cs-nlg/README.md

 Install the requirements.txt file.
 Change the working directory to cs-nlg
 Run the train.py script to train a new model with a given dataset.
+    - This script can be run with a different dataset by changing the '--dataset_path' argument or by removing it entirely.
+    - If the argument is removed, the script will reference the dataset hosted by Hugging Face.
 This will create a subfolder called /run/ where the trained model will be saved.
 Run interact.py to chat with the model.
 ```